gleal42/42_snippets_vscode/README.md

 # 42_snippets_vscode

-If you use VS Code at 42, this will probably interest you! :fire:<br>
+After [Dimitri](https://github.com/DimitriDaSilva) introduced me to VScode Snippets I've added a few of my own on top of his.

-I had a bit of fun creating custom snippets to improve my workflow at 42 :nerd_face: and wanted to share them with the 42 community! :hugs:<br>
+My Makefile snippet is also based on [this Valgrind Dockerfile Repository](https://github.com/brhaka/macos-valgrind)

-## Setting up the snippets
+## 1. Setting up the snippets (Dimitri)

 You'll simply need to copy the snippet files in your computer.
 Yes, that's about it. :ok_hand: